lukaspospisil/petscvector/README.md

 # petscvector

-Simple C++ Petsc wrapper for manipulation with vectors
+Simple C++ Petsc wrapper for manipulation with vectors.
+The library provides basic vector operations for Petsc Vec in MinLin-Matlab-style using overloaded operations.

-Created by Lukas Pospisil, USI Lugano, 2016

 Inspirated by [MINLIN](https://github.com/bcumming/minlin)
 (Minimal linear algebra library, Timothy Moroney, Ben Cumming)

-The library provides basic vector operations for Petsc Vec in MinLin-Matlab-style using overloaded operations.
+>Created by Lukas Pospisil, USI Lugano, 2016 (during PASC-HPC-Causality project - Illia Horenko, Patrick Gagliardini, Will Sawyer)

 ## Installation on PIZ Daint and the first fun
 - log into ELA machine using `ssh username@ela.cscs.ch` and afterwards into PIZ Daint using `ssh daint`